mndgs1/itrade/README.md

 ## Description

 The code is written in plain javascript trying to emulate a framework.
-HTML is built with Javascript.
-Page builder scripts, components.
+HTML, page builder scripts, components is all built with plain Javascript.

 ## Built With